djorlando24/pyLabDataLogger/Hardware.md

 Assumes the serial comms are at 9600 baud 8N1.
 The factory default comms mode is 9600 7O2 and this needs to be fixed in the device's menus.
 The device doesn't indicate its units of measurement; the scale and offset must be set by the user on the device.

-## I2C Devices
-I2C devices that use Adafruit libraries rely on deprecated python libraries which have been copied into thirdParty in case the old repositories on Github go away.
-These devices have been tested on Raspberry pi, but should work on Beaglebones as well.

 ## Webcams
 Webcame frame capture requires the OpenCV library.
 If your webcam is not detected you may need to add its VID and PID to the device table in src/device/usbDevice.py, and specify the 'opencv' driver.
 Then merge your changes so I can expand the supported deice list!